LanGe-Chen/AutoML/Few-shot_Learning/README.md

 ## Acknowledgments

-The experiment results and discussion are shown in the 'Report_hyperparameter_optimization.pdf'
+The experiment results and discussion are shown in the 'Report_Few-shot_Learning.pdf'